Follow me on TwitterTweets by @CentreSysmed

 Author Archives: Helena Bonner

-congratulations to Valintino, Amaya, Ian, Franziska and Micha for obtaining the 2018 departmental awards presented by the head of department Prof. Jochen Prehn.
+congratulations to Valintina, Amaya, Ian, Franziska and Micha for obtaining the 2018 departmental awards presented by the head of department Prof. Jochen Prehn.
 The awards aim to recognize individuals for their hard work during the year.

 The Royal Academy of Medicine in Ireland in association with the Irish Journal of Medical Science held a very successful event on Wednesday 29th November 2017 which took place in the Royal College of Physicians.
 Dr. Ian Miller receiving RAMI Research Award in Oncology … Continue reading